Kalaivanan Loganathan

 • High-performance solar-blind flexible deep-UV photodetectors based on quantum dots synthesized by femtosecond-laser ablation

-Somak Mitra, Assa Aravindh, Gobind Das, Yusin Pak, Idris Ajia, Kalaivanan Loganathan, Enzo Di Fabrizio, and Iman S. Roqan
+Somak Mitra, Assa Aravindh, Gobind Das, Yusin Pak, Idris Ajia, Kalaivanan Loganathan, Enzo Di Fabrizio, Iman S. Roqan

 RECENT SCHOLAR PUBLICATIONS